barotto/libRocketDoc/pages/rcss/animations_transitions_transforms.md

 ```css
 transition: <space-separated-list-of-properties|all|none> <duration> <delay> <tweening-function>;
 ```
-The property list specifies the properties to be animated.
-Delay and tweening-function are optional.
-Delay must be specified after duration, otherwise values can be given in any order.
+The property list specifies the properties to be animated. `delay`{:.value} and `tweening-function`{:.value} are optional. `delay`{:.value} must be specified after `duration`{:.value}, otherwise values can be given in any order.
 Multiple transitions can be specified on the same element by using a comma-separated list.
-The tweening function is specified as in the `animation` RCSS property.
+The tweening function is specified as in the `animation`{:.prop} RCSS property.

 Example usage: